dockwa/fort-awesome-everywhere/README.md

 ## Setup

-#### 1) Download your kit from [Fort Awesome](https://fortawesome.com/kits/), drag the .ttf file into your Xcode project, and add the `Fonts provided by application` key (type: array) to your Info.plist and add an entry that is the name of your font, including the .ttf file extension. (i.e. `myfont.ttf`).
+#### 1) Download your kit from [Fort Awesome](https://fortawesome.com/kits/), drag the .ttf file into your Xcode project, and add the `Fonts provided by application` key to your Info.plist and add an entry that is the name of your font, including the .ttf file extension. (i.e. `myfont.ttf`).
-Make sure to copy the file to your project directory.